stuart-gill/WordCounter.Solution-Old/README.md

 OR:

+Download .NET Core 2.1.3 SDK and .NET Core Runtime 2.0.9 and install them.
+Download Mono and install it.

-Clone this repository
+Clone this repository: $ git clone repo name

-Open it in the editor of your choice, like VSCode or Atom

-Compile the program file and run it
+Change into the work directory:: $ cd WordCounter.Solution To edit the project, open the project in your preferred text editor.

+To run the program, first navigate to the location of the WordCounter.cs file then compile and execute: $ cd WordCounter/Models $ mcs WordCounter.cs; mono WordCounter.exe;

+To run the tests, use these commands: $ cd WordCounter.Tests $ dotnet test

 ## Running the tests